troyc/car_research/README.md

 ![Global SUV comfort point rankings with wide 90% stability intervals](reports/figures/global_rank_stability.png)

-The first ten point ranks show why the interval belongs next to the number:
+The first ten point ranks show why the interval belongs next to the number.
+Range Rover and GLS sit at the top, but their 90% rank ranges still run into the mid-teens.
+CX-9 is the clearest warning against reading point rank as a podium: six respondent clusters compared it with five mostly mainstream opponents, and its stability range is 2–21.

 | Rank | Model | Modeled P vs average | 90% rank range | Respondents | Opponents |
 |---:|---|---:|---:|---:|---:|